ucsb-cs56/w20/_lab/lab07.md

 For example, don't be tempted to use: `getMinMag` unless you are prepared to make that change everywhere in all of the Thymeleaf and Java code, consistently.

+We won't commit this yet; let's add the controller first to make sure that the bean and the controller work together.

 ### Step 8b: Add a controller method for the form

 In order to be able to see this form in the webapp, we need a controller method for it.